It is important to first understand mental health and the types and causes of mental health disorders.

 Supportive medicines like those to reduce palpitation and tremor (beta-blockers –propranolol) may be prescribed especially for performance anxiety and social phobia.

-Second-generation or atypical antipsychotics (clozapine, olanzapine, risperidone, aripiprazole) are used in schizophrenia as well as depression, bipolar disorder, PTSD, or anxiety when psychotic symptoms like emotional blunting, obsession, delusions, and disorganized behavior/speech are seen.
-Side effects of atypical antipsychotics include drowsiness, weight gain, and sometimes developing diabetes that is a concern, but extrapyramidal side effects are less common.
+Second-generation or atypical antipsychotics (clozapine, olanzapine, quetiapine, risperidone, aripiprazole) are used in schizophrenia as well as in those cases/episodes of depression, bipolar disorder, PTSD, or anxiety when psychotic symptoms like delusions, emotional blunting, obsession, and disorganized behavior/speech are seen.
+Side effects of atypical antipsychotics include drowsiness, weight gain, and sometimes developing diabetes which is a concern, but extrapyramidal side effects are less common.
 Overall antipsychotics can increase negative symptoms like tiredness and low mood.
 Clozapine can cause a rare side effect of a drastic fall in white blood cells (agranulocytosis).

 There is some evidence to show that certain supplements may help as adjunctive or add-on therapy to improve mental health.
 These include vitamin D, C, B group vitamins like folic acid and B12, and minerals like iron, zinc, and magnesium.
 However, more research and conclusive evidence is needed.

 Omega 3 fatty acid and amino acid supplements are also sometimes prescribed for general health and mental health.
 Melatonin is useful as a supplement to improve sleep and circadian rhythm.
-Sometimes L-theanine (found in tea) as supplements are given for anxiety.
+Sometimes L-theanine (found in tea) as a supplement is given for anxiety.